instadw/instadwell-blog/_posts/2026-5-20-pg-sohna-road-gurgaon.md

 ## Sohna Road and Golf Course Extension Rental Benchmarks

 The pricing divide between older tech corridor nodes and premium expansion sectors dictates your monthly fixed costs.
+Understanding where each price band begins and ends prevents the common mistake of shortlisting properties from two completely different rental markets and comparing them side by side.

 ### Sohna Road (Sectors 48 and 49)

-This area offers budget-friendly entry points for entry-level professionals.
-Shared rooms with standard meals are highly accessible here.
+This area offers the most accessible entry points for first-time Gurgaon renters.
+Double sharing rooms in managed coliving properties start around ₹6,400 to ₹8,000 per month with meals, housekeeping, and power backup included.
+Single occupancy rooms in the same managed setups typically range from ₹12,000 to ₹15,000.
+Demand spikes noticeably between March and June when fresh hiring cohorts arrive from campuses, so prices at the lower end of this range are harder to find during that window.
+Independent unmanaged PGs in this belt can appear cheaper on paper but rarely include reliable generator backup or transparent electricity billing.

 ### Golf Course Extension Road (Sectors 52, 57, and beyond)

-This corridor commands premium rates.
-Newer constructions boast floor-to-ceiling wardrobes, modular setups, and elegant living halls, which pushes up the baseline significantly.
+This corridor operates at a structurally higher baseline.
+Single occupancy rooms in managed properties start from ₹15,000 and scale to ₹32,000 or more for premium attached configurations.
+The price jump reflects newer construction quality, larger room footprints, modular kitchen setups, and a more professional resident community.
+Properties like [HelloWorld Select](https://instadwell.com/properties/3246-helloworld-select) in Sector 57 and [Tortosa House](https://instadwell.com/properties/2996-tortosa-house) on Golf Course Extension anchor the upper end of this range.
+If your monthly housing budget is under ₹14,000 all-inclusive, this corridor is not a realistic fit and Sectors 48 or 49 will serve you better.

 ---